FuelLabs/sway-applications/.github/PULL_REQUEST_TEMPLATE.md

 - Other (describe below)

 ## Changes

-The following changes have been made
+The following changes have been made:

 * Change 1
 * Change 2